culring/circumscribedCircleAsm/README.md

 # circumscribedTriangleAsm

-The project wrote in MIPS assebmly language enables drawing a triangle circumscribed in a circle in 24-bit bitmaps.
+The project written fully in MIPS assembly language that draws a triangle as well as its circumcircle with given coordinates of triangle's vertices (only 24-bit bitmaps supported).

+Following algorithms used:
+  -> Bresenham's line algorithm for drawing a triangle, -> midpoint circle algorihtm for drawing a circle.